SamuelSchlesinger/anonymous-credit-tokens/README.md

    - Issuer verifies the proof and checks the nullifier database
    - Issuer creates a new signature for the refund token
    - Client constructs a new credit token with the remaining balance
+4. **Granting Protocol**:
+   - Client creates a zero-knowledge proof of valid token ownership
+   - Client proves that the new balance (current + grant) is within range
+   - Client includes a nullifier to prevent double-granting
+   - Issuer verifies the proof and checks the nullifier database
+   - Issuer creates a new signature for the grant token
+   - Client constructs a new credit token with the increased balance

 ## Benchmarks